Sikh names: History

 Guru Nanak is believed to have renamed Bhai Mardana from his original name Marjana to Mardana.
-The lore states that Mardana was named Marjana (meaning "to die") by his parents as all of their previous children had died in childhood and it was believed that a name like this would prevent evil-eye and keep away the god of death and prolong son's life.
+The lore states that Mardana was named Marjana (meaning "to die") by his parents as all of their previous children had died in childhood and it was believed that a name like this would prevent evil-eye and keep away the god of death and prolong their son's life.
 When Mardana became a companion of Guru Nanak, the guru renamed him Mardana, which means "brave" or "manly".

 Sikh names were often chosen in-relation to particular Indic deities or gurus that find reference within the Sikh scriptures, such as Rama, Indra, and Shiva.
 Derivations based upon Indra's name using the Punjabi form Inder were especially common as both a prefix and suffix, adopted for martial symbolism.

 The names of the Sikh gurus carried special religious or martial meanings, often tied to Indic mythology or deities: